landing-ai/vision-agent-mcp/README.md

 ### **depth-pro**
 Generate high-quality depth information from single images.
 Uses advanced depth estimation models to create depth maps showing relative distances of objects from the camera viewpoint.

-### **agentic-document-analysis**
-Extract and analyze structured information from documents using AI agents.
-Performs intelligent document processing to extract text, metadata, and structured data from images and PDFs.
-See [here](https://va.landing.ai/demo/doc-extraction) for the web version.

 ## Installation & Build